riordan/brightsign-gifted-and-talented/notes.md

 - `autoplugin.brs` - a do not delete warning
 - `autorun.brs` - Presumibly a startup script
 - `current-sync.xml` - manifest of what projects to download and run.
 This appears to be everything necessary for connection rules (where to go to download a future sync and credentials to do so), what projects to download (instructions on how to run a project - itself an xml file), media assets for a presentation, and the schedule which each presentation runs for

+**Don't put any additional files or folders into the presentation folder** when it gets written to disk.
+It's worth noting that the HD1020 units seem to crash whenever there's other content on there (i.e. my silly `kiddie_pool/` folders with the normalized files inside the `pool/` directory).